-In a country of over 170 billion people, there are fewer than 5,000 tractors.
+In a country of over 170 million people, there are fewer than 5,000 tractors.

 Considering the progress Nigeria has made in food security since the 1980s, the country’s placement on the list is disheartening.
 While the UN’s efforts might bring temporary relief, the root causes of this famine must be addressed to prevent similar crises in the future.
 Boko Haram might be partly responsible for this crisis, but the reality is that Nigeria’s famine is worsened by protectionist policies that restrict agricultural trade and force Nigerians to depend on insufficient domestic food production.

 Restricted Food Imports

 In 1983, Nigeria averaged less than 2,000 calories per person per day.
 By 1998, Nigeria had caught up to the global average of over 2,630 calories.
 However, food production has dropped in recent years because Nigerian agriculture is stuck in the past.
 In a country of over 170 million people, there are fewer than 5,000 tractors.
 Traditional small scale farming permeates the food production In Nigeria.
 Small plots a couple of hectares in size account for 90 percent of domestic food production.
 With a growing population, such small-scale production has become insufficient.